 Numerous studies show this time and again.
 The best way to experience the results is to try it yourself.
 Track your energy on days you exercise versus days you do not and let the results speak for themselves.

-A reader recently wrote to me saying she can’t do certain exercises because she has such poor balance.
+A reader wrote to me saying she can’t do certain exercises because she has such poor balance.

 The problem is, if you stop doing things that challenge your balance, your balance will get worse.
 Breaking a hip or other bone is no joke.
 Ignoring the problem won’t make it go away, either.